-Our Heart Curriculum, which covers the entire range of the Buddhist worldview, includes five courses, the last four of which are taught at increasingly advanced levels.
-All four have several modules.
+Our Heart Curriculum, which covers the entire range of the Buddhist worldview, includes six courses, the last five of which are taught at increasingly advanced levels.
+All courses except for “HC1 Be Your Own Therapist” have several modules.

 All our courses are rooted in the experiential lamrim tradition of Je Tsongkhapa and the Gelug Tibetan Monastic University system, which is a continuation of the great Nalanda tradition of India.

-The courses HC2 Buddhism Made Simple through HC5 Basic Program: Advanced Buddhist Studies have been created by the FPMT Education Office based on the advice of our Spiritual Director Lama Zopa Rinpoche.
+The courses HC2 Buddhism Made Simple through HC6 FPMT Basic Program: Advanced Buddhist Studies have been created by the FPMT Education Office based on the advice of our Spiritual Director Lama Zopa Rinpoche.

 Starting with the entry-level HC1 Being Your Own Therapist, an open-ended series of 60-minute discussions that enable us to recognize the central role of our attitudes and feelings in day-to-day life and to know how to change them, the student can then study the two modules of HC2 Buddhism Made Simple.

-They can deepen their knowledge by participating in the fourteen modules of HC3 Discovering Buddhism, Lama Zopa Rinpoche’s HC4 Living in the Path, and finally the series of in-depth six-month modules of the Advanced Buddhist Studies of the HC5 Basic Program.
+They can then deepen their knowledge by participating in the fourteen modules of HC3 Discovering Buddhism, Lama Zopa Rinpoche’s HC4 Living in the Path, HC5 Exploring Buddhism, and finally the series of in-depth six-month modules of HC6 FPMT Basic Program Advanced Buddhist Studies.